lewis-swinburne/swin-project-b-unlearning/gym-trading-env/poisoning/README.txt

 0.5: trading_download // get financial data if not already downloaded
 1: trading_learning // conduct learning
 2: poisoning_current // conduct unlearning

+important note: if only reduced to these 3 files, some directories may not create themselves and the script will throw an error. keep folder structure to prevent errors.